 What Even Are Face Exercises?

-Studies have repeatedly shown that face slimming exercises produce desirable results: not only do they tone your face, but they also on average make you look three years younger.
+Not only do they tone your face, but they also, on average, make you look three years younger.
 This was demonstrated by a recent study conducted at Northwestern University, as reported by the New York Times.

-You should consider the many benefits of face exercises when deciding whether or not to incorporate it into your daily routine.
+You should consider the many benefits of face exercises when deciding whether or not to incorporate them into your daily routine.

 The benefits of face slimming exercises include: